torquebox/torquebox.org/news/2012-01-24-torquebox-2-0-0-beta3-released.md

 One of the things that we wanted to add to TorqueBox is automatic validation for your app's configuration.
-So, we now validate configuration at deploy time according to our configuration schema.
+So, we now validate configuration at deploy time according to our schema.
 If it doesn't pass, we'll fail fast and stop the deployment with an appropriate error, which should greatly reduce confusing errors related to erroneous configuration.

 ## Issues resolved since beta2